Eleco plc adheres to the Quoted Companies Alliance Corporate Governance Code for AIM listed companies

 Eleco aims for job satisfaction for all its employees, a safe and secure working environment and the feeling that their efforts are recognised with opportunity to develop their full potential.
 The Company recognises its customers’ needs for accuracy, customer service and quality of support at an affordable price.

 The Board has overall responsibility for the Group’s system of internal control and for monitoring its effectiveness.
-However, such a system is designed to manage rather than eliminate the risk of failure and by its very nature can only provide reasonable and not absolute assurance against material misstatement or loss.
+However, such a system is designed to manage and mitigate rather than eliminate the risk of failure and by its very nature can only provide reasonable and not absolute assurance against material misstatement or loss.

 Read more